polterguy/magic-menu/help-files/Magic Menu/06 - API IV.md

   /*
    * This argument will be ignored by the Magic Menu itself, but still
    * passed into your [gaia.samples.foo] event, as your text is being built
-   * and parsed by the main engine.
+   * and parsed by the Magic Menu.
    */
   coolnes:very cool
 ```

 **Notice**, using the above to invoke Google Translate is simply an example, and you could use such Active Event
 references any ways you see fit - As long as your events somehow are able to return something that the Magic
 Menu is capable of actually speaking.
+Also realize that by using Google Translate, you are sending your
+sentences to Google - Which _might not be something you want to do, for privacy reasons_!

+**Also realize** that if you use a voice that is not _"local"_, your data is also transferred to Google.